Enjoyment from listening to music can be damaged quickly when you turn your engine on and find out that your battery is flat.

 Remember that your serial battery was designed to start your engine and to work with standard electrical equipment in your car, so adding powerful amplifiers to the vehicle increases a total load of your electrical system.

-How Much Power Can My Serial Car Battery Hold?
+How Much Power Car Batteries Hold?

-There is an easy way to find out how long you can listen to the music in the car before the battery is drained.
+There is an easy way to find out how long you can listen to music in the car before the battery is drained.

 The calculation below shows how long you can listen to the music, depending on the amperage of the battery and amplifier’s power.